Assange ‘binge-watched’ suicide of ex-Bosnian Croat general

 “I think there is some risk of suicide but that risk has to be carefully managed at Belmarsh,” he said.
 “The risk factors are modifiable and he engages with treatment available to manage that risk.”

 Assange, he added, is a “very resilient and very resourceful man,” who is at “the very mildest end” of the autism spectrum.
-Noting that Assange has been “highly functioning to a very high level in running a very successful organization.”
+Blackwood noted that Assange has been “highly functioning to a very high level in running a very successful organization.”

 He did say that Assange’s mental health benefits from being able to have access to family and friends and recently to the Samaritans helpline in the U.K. aimed at providing support to anyone in emotional distress or thinking about suicide.